tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 </details>

-## Bonus exercise: Identifying mapping issues with low depth data
+## Bonus exercise: detecting mapping problems in low depth data
 Identifying genomic regions refractory to short read mapping can be more difficult to identify from the types of depth profiles that we examined earlier in low depth situations.
-It is also ineffective to detect these regions through excess heterozygosity from called genotypes due to the genotyping uncertainty.<\br>
+It is also ineffective to detect these regions through excess heterozygosity from called genotypes due to the genotyping uncertainty.

 Here we'll use [ngsParalog](https://github.com/tplinderoth/ngsParalog) to detect regions of confounded mapping (which could be due to things like duplications), which is effective even in low-depth scenarios when there is population-level data.
-It is also useful for finding misassmbled or collapsed regions in reference genomes.<\br>
+It is also useful for finding misassmbled or collapsed regions in reference genomes.

 Non-variable sites are not informative for ngsParalog, so we'll generate a list of unfiltered SNPs in a 256 kb region around the *gsdf* duplication that we can analyze.